tsabitapr/tsabitapr/README.md

 My name is **Tsabita Putri Ramadhany**.

 ## About Me
-I am currently pursuing my degree in **Informatics Engineering** at [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id/), where I am honing my skills in software development, data analysis, and machine learning.
-I am passionate about leveraging technology to solve real-world problems, and I'm always eager to learn new technologies and methodologies that can help me grow as a developer.
+I am an **Informatics Engineering** graduate from [Institut Teknologi Sepuluh Nopember](https://www.its.ac.id/), with strong enthusiasm in **Artificial Intelligence, Machine Learning, Data Science, and Data Analytics**.
+I am passionate about transforming data into insights and building intelligent systems that solve real-world problems.
+With hands-on experience in **machine learning, deep learning, natural language processing, and computer vision**, I continuously seek opportunities to grow and contribute to innovative AI solutions.

+## Interests
+- Artificial Intelligence & Machine Learning
+- Data Science & Data Analytics
+- Natural Language Processing (NLP)
+- Computer Vision
+- Generative AI & LLMs

 ## Connect With Me
-I'm always open to collaborating on projects or just networking in general.
-If you're interested in my work or have any opportunities you'd like to discuss, please don't hesitate to reach out to me.
+I'm always open to collaborating on AI/ML projects, research opportunities, or just networking in general.
+If you're interested in my work or have opportunities you'd like to discuss, please feel free to reach out!

 - [LinkedIn](https://www.linkedin.com/in/tsabita-putri-ramadhany/)
 - Email: bitharamadhany@gmail.com